-Once your vision is clear, here are three questions you will need to answer.
+Once your vision is clear, there are three questions you’ll need to answer.

 Agreeing on a clear vision helps you empower others to lead and carry out ministry.

 It’s also a lot easier to get everyone pulling in the same direction if there’s agreement on what you hope to accomplish.
 A clear vision will: